 It also has hairlike appendages called pili to help motility and adherence.
 Iron is important to its growth.
 Vibrio vulnificus lives in seawater (low to moderate salinity) and enjoys temperatures between 20-30 degrees Celsius (68-86 degrees Fahrenheit).
 Sounds relatable so far, right?
-It likes salt water, warm temps, oysters - we could be friends!
+It likes salt water, warm temps, oysters - most Giants do too!
 It’s a plucky little organism, and can go into a dormant state when the temperature is too low, and when it likes the weather a little better, it becomes active again - don’t you wish you could do that?

 But here’s where things start to become a little monstrous with Vibrio vulnificus.
-If it finds its way in via ingestion, the incubation rate is quick and symptoms can arise after 24 hours.
+If it finds its way in via ingestion i.e. food, the incubation rate is quick and symptoms can arise after 24 hours.
 It is also tough enough to survive the stomach acid and will enter the bloodstream by penetrating the intestinal wall.

 A healthy person will likely experience gastroenteritis (diarrhea and intestinal distress).
 But, for those with underlying health issues, like liver disease, death can be as quick as 24-72 hours, if left untreated, is more than 50% likely to kill its host.
 It is often resistant to treatment, so sometimes the infection is fatal even with treatment!
 Ingestion of Vibrio vulnificus accounts for 95% of seafood related deaths.